Bill Pullman: Career

 From 2012 to 2013, Pullman portrayed the president of the United States in the television comedy series 1600 Penn.
 He played detective Harry Ambrose in the USA Network mystery series The Sinner, which premiered in 2017 and has aired for four seasons.

 In 2023, Pullman portrayed Alex Murdaugh, a South Carolina attorney convicted of murdering his wife and son.
-The two-part Lifetime series Murdaugh Murders: The Movie premiered on 14 October.
-In June 2025, Pullman was announced to reprise the role of Lone Star in the sequel to Spaceballs, which is scheduled for release in 2027, and that he would be co-starring alongside his son Lewis Pullman.
+The two-part Lifetime series Murdaugh Murders: The Movie premiered on October 14.
+In June 2025, Pullman was announced to reprise the role of Lone Star in the sequel to Spaceballs, Spaceballs: The New One, which is scheduled for release in 2027, and that he would be co-starring alongside his son Lewis Pullman.

+In 2026, it was announced that he would make his Royal Shakespeare Company debut in the 2025–26 season production of The Cherry Orchard, playing Gaev.

+His most recent role is as Jack Willard in the 2026 Netflix series The Boroughs.

 Personal life

 Pullman is married to Tamara Hurwitz, a modern dancer.
 Their three children are actor Lewis Pullman, singer-songwriter Maesa Pullman, and Jack Pullman.

 At the age of 21, Pullman suffered a head injury when he fell while rehearsing a play, and lost his sense of smell and the feeling in his left elbow.

-He is an avid Buffalo Bills fan.
+Pullman is an avid Buffalo Bills fan.
 He co-owns a cattle ranch with his brother in Montana, near the town of Whitehall, where he lives part-time.
 He also serves on the board of trustees at Alfred University and was awarded an honorary doctorate there on May 14, 2011.
 In 2018, he received an honorary doctorate from Montana State University, where he was formerly employed.